 But remember, not everything can easily be learned by watching a video.
 When this is the case, words should do the heavy lifting to provide further context and break down complicated ideas.

-We like to think that video and words are the dynamic duo of training, and never in competition with one another.
+We like to think that video and words are the dynamic duo of employee onboarding, and never in competition with one another.
 By providing both, you empower your new hires to engage deeper with what they are learning.
 And you better prepare them for their new role.

 You do not need an elaborate Hollywood shoot to create incredible employee onboarding videos!
-You just need a camera (your smartphone camera is perfect for this), your top team members, and your company knowledge.
+You just need a camera (your smartphone camera was made for this), your top team members, and your company knowledge.

 Have your team members record step-by-step what they do.
 We like to make each step its own video, so it’s easier to get just the right take.
 Plus, this will help new hires follow along at their own speed, which leads to them getting up to speed faster!